Lakhankumawat/LearnCPP/L-LinkedList/LinkedListWithHeaderNode/README.md

 # Linked List With Header Node

-- Header linked list is linked list which have a header node at the beginning of the list and trhe list start from the second node .
+- Header linked list is linked list which have a header node at the beginning of the list and the list start from the second node .
 - Header node can be used to store data like total number of nodes in the linkedlist or max/min element in the linked list or can be left empty to use in future for inserting some useful information about linked list.